Understanding the Enthalpy of Formation for O₂: A Deep Dive

 Understanding the Significance of the Zero Value

 The zero enthalpy of formation for O₂ doesn't imply that no energy is involved in the formation of the O₂ molecule.
 The formation of the oxygen molecule from oxygen atoms is indeed an exothermic process; energy is released when two oxygen atoms bond to form O₂.
-However, the enthalpy of formation is defined relative to the elements in their standard states.
+That said, the enthalpy of formation is defined relative to the elements in their standard states.
 Since O₂ is the standard state of oxygen, the enthalpy change associated with its formation from its own standard state is inherently zero.

 Beyond Standard Conditions: Exploring Non-Standard Enthalpies